-The Safeguarding Commission in each Diocese meets regularly and acts in an advisory capacity to the Bishop in all matters relating to the Protection of Children and Vulnerable Adults.
+The Safeguarding Commission in each Diocese meets regularly and acts in an advisory capacity to the Bishop in all matters relating to the Protection of Children and Adults.
 The Safeguarding Coordinator is responsible for collating and monitoring data relating to referrals and reporting to the Safeguarding Commission.

 When the decision has been made, after consultation with the Safeguarding Coordinator or by the Safeguarding Representative or recipient of the information in the case of an emergency, to make a referral to Children's Social Care Services or the Police, the following steps need to be taken.